 Rationale: The correct instruction to include in the teaching is that carbidopa/levodopa can cause the client's urine to turn a dark color, which is a harmless effect.
 It is crucial for the nurse to educate the client about this common side effect.
 Choice B is incorrect because immediate relief is not expected; therapeutic effects may take weeks to months.
 Choice C is incorrect as carbidopa/levodopa should be taken on an empty stomach to enhance absorption.
 Choice D is incorrect as the client should not skip doses without consulting their healthcare provider, even if they experience dizziness.

-A nurse is providing discharge teaching for a client who has COPD about nutrition.
-Which of the following instructions should the nurse include?
+A nurse is providing discharge teaching to a client following a heart transplant.
+Which of the following information should the nurse include in the teaching?

 Correct Answer: B